 As with your data, your organization's physical environment needs to be protected.
 Following the NIST 800-171 3.10 guidelines will help keep both on-premises and off-premises data and information secure to protect you and your business.
 For additional details on our VMS or how to meet these requirements using O365 GCCH, feel free to reach out.

-Worse case - you can always get a security guard.
+Worst case - you can always get a security guard.

 Check out our blogs in the series on NIST 800-171 3.3 Audit and Accountability and NIST 800-171 3.5 Identification and Authentication.